connery-io/connery-sdk/README.md

 ## 💬 Feedback & Support

-Connery is still in early beta, so not everything will be perfect yet.
+Connery is still in early beta, so not everything is perfect yet.
 Please let us know of any suggestions, ideas, or bugs you encounter, and we will use your feedback to improve our upcoming releases.

 You can reach us via the following channels: